Bhargavi84/The-Cook-Book/README.md

 ___

-* The Image address was borrowed from the Google Images and has been pasted in the URL field by most of the users for Testing purposes.
+* https://imgur.com/upload - imgur platform has been used for uploading the images and copying the link and pasting in the url column in this project.

 ## Acknowledgements
 ___